 When our first born arrived, my mother-in-law dropped off an old bassinet from the early 80's, the one my husband slept in as a baby.
 It was a big wicker basket lined with an old yellowed cotton sheet, with a 1-inch thick vinyl covered mattress with a big gap between the sides of the bassinet and its edge.
 It was up on folding wooden legs with plastic spinner wheels.
-It tipped easily, the legs accidentally folded if they bumped something, there was little to no air circulation for the baby, and the mattress was ill fitted.
-Not to mention it was nearly impossible to find the right size sheet.
+It tipped easily, the legs accidentally folded if they bumped something (or if you kicked them a bit), there was little to no air circulation for the baby, and the mattress was ill fitted.
+Not to mention it was nearly impossible to find the right size sheet!

 Needless to say, I kindly declined using the dated bassinet for overnight sleeps.
 Instead we put it in the dining room so we'd only use it while we were within reach and could keep a close eye on our baby.
 Mom was a little offended that I didn't want to use it ("it was good enough for him! he turned out OK!"), but then caved and bought us a new one for overnight use.
 The newer one was dramatically better: safer, more comfortable, more versatile, lighter weight, and overall had a smaller footprint.
 It's #3 on our list.